-- Bath salts Making baths salts is extremely easy and cheap!
-It’s also easy to make a really big batch enough for many friends.
+Making baths salts is extremely easy and cheap!
+It’s also a great gift, and making a huge batch for many friends is just as easy as making just one portion.
 Make a herbal bath salt or a bath salt with essential oils or fragrance oils.
-As the base you can use any salt – epson salt is said to work best but sea salt is just as good in my opition.
-I use himalayan salt, just because I got some cheap and the pink color is so pretty.
+As the base you can use any salt – epson salt is said to work best but I tend to use coarse ground sea salt, or himalayan rock salt because it has a very nice pink color.

 Herbal bath salt